netbox-community/netbox/docs/configuration/miscellaneous.md

 Setting this to True will display a "maintenance mode" banner at the top of every page.
 Additionally, NetBox will no longer update a user's "last active" time upon login.
 This is to allow new logins when the database is in a read-only state.
 Recording of login times will resume when maintenance mode is disabled.

+## BANNER_MAINTENANCE

+!!! tip "Dynamic Configuration Parameter"

+!!! note
+    This parameter was added in NetBox v3.5.

+This adds a banner to the top of every page when maintenance mode is enabled.
+HTML is allowed.

 ---

 ## MAPS_URL